DZakh/rescript-schema/README.md

 `string => 'a`

-A function to raise an error during parsing/serializing operation.
+A function to exit with failure during refinements and transforms.

 #### **`S.Error.raiseCustom`**

 `S.Error.t => 'a`

-A function to raise a custom error during parsing/serializing operation.
+A function to exit with failure during refinements and transforms.

 #### **`S.Error.prependLocation`**